 Metered Parking – Effective Summer 2019 metered parking throughout main campus no longer accepts coins.
 Now, drivers must pay for parking at designated spaces by using the Passport app or calling 407-809-4834.
 Street parking on East Plaza Drive and West Plaza Drive near the Addition Financial Arena is free from 11 a.m. to 2 p.m. daily, but drivers will have to pay to use the meters during any other hours.
 Be sure to abide by all signs near metered parking spaces to avoid citations.

-Downtown – With a valid UCF permit, students at UCF Downtown may park in the Amelia I garage on Amelia Street.
+Downtown – With a valid UCF permit, students at UCF Downtown may park in the Amelia I garage (listed as PG3 on the map below) on Amelia Street.
 If you park in the Amelia I garage be sure to enter from Ronald Blocker Avenue to avoid parking in an adjoining garage that does not accept UCF permits and possible citations.

 Additional garage, lot, and street parking may be found throughout the downtown area, but they will be at your own expense.